wenyuzhao/lxr-pldi-2022-artifact/README.md

 Running inside a docker container can bring some overheads as well.
 Feel free to use a native host to run the experiment, as explained above.

+**_Important notes:_ To minimize noise, you should ensure that you're the only user logged in to the machine.
+There should be no other resource-consuming programs running during benchmarking, except the benchmark programs.
+We recommend using a tmux session to run the benchmark, and the user, or the "operator" should log out of the machine right after the benchmark starts.**

 #### Evaluations not included in this artifact

 In our paper we have a few experiments and analysis on openjdk GCs, LXR itself, as well as the benchmark characteristics.
 These results are not the _key_ claims of the paper, so we do not evaluate and reproduce them in this artifact.